Nick

 meaningful.
 So I'll try to indicate the downsides too.

-A SUSTAINABLE ECONOMY
+a) A SUSTAINABLE ECONOMY

-being propagandist I think it's fair to say that we've been
+Without being propagandist I think it's fair

 doing quite well over the last 10 years: the world has gone through